Derrick Brown (American football)

-Derrick Brown (born April 15, 1998) is an American professional football defensive end for the Carolina Panthers of the National Football League (NFL).
-He played college football for the Auburn Tigers where he was named the SEC Defensive Player of the Year in 2019, and was selected by the Panthers in the first round of the 2020 NFL draft.
+Derrick Brown (born April 15, 1998) is an American professional football defensive tackle for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Auburn Tigers, earning unanimous All-American honors and being named the SEC Defensive Player of the Year in 2019.
+Brown was selected seventh overall by the Panthers in the 2020 NFL draft and earned his first Pro Bowl selection following the 2023 season.

 Early life

-Derrick Brown was born in Sugar Hill, Georgia on April 15, 1998.
-He later attended Lanier High School in Sugar Hill, Georgia, where he had 33.5 quarterback sacks, 270 tackles, 5 forced fumbles, and 3 interceptions as a defensive tackle.
-As a senior, Brown was seen as one of best high school defensive tackles in the nation, where he considered multiple schools during his recruitment, with Georgia and Alabama being seen as the favorites to land him, before he committed to Auburn University on February 3, 2016.
+Brown attended Lanier High School, where he played defensive tackle.
+During his high school career, he recorded 270 tackles, 33.5 quarterback sacks, five forced fumbles and three interceptions.

+The 247Sports Composite ranked Brown as the No. 9 overall recruit, No. 4 defensive tackle and No. 1 player in Georgia in the class of 2016.
+A five-star recruit, he committed to play college football for the Auburn Tigers on February 3, 2016.

 College career

-As a freshman in 2016, Brown's recorded 11 tackles with a sack and fumble recovery.
-As a sophomore in 2017, Brown started in all 12 games, recorded 49 total tackles, 3.5 sacks, 8.5 tackles for a loss, and 2 forced fumbles.
-Brown earned second-team All-Southeastern Conference (SEC) honors as a junior, with 48 tackles including 10.5 for a loss and 4.5 sacks.
-As a senior, he had 55 tackles including 12.5 tackles for a loss, four sacks, two forced fumbles and four pass breakups, earning himself All-American honors and was named the SEC Defensive Player of the Year.
+As a freshman in 2016, Brown played in all 13 games and recorded 11 tackles, including 1.5 tackles for loss and one sack, and recovered a fumble.
+As a sophomore in 2017, he started all 14 games and recorded 56 tackles, including nine tackles for loss and 3.5 sacks, and two forced fumbles.

+As a junior in 2018, Brown recorded 48 tackles, including 10.5 tackles for loss and 4.5 sacks.
+He earned second-team All-Southeastern Conference (SEC) honors.
+As a senior in 2019, he recorded 55 tackles, including 12.5 tackles for loss and four sacks, along with two forced fumbles and four pass breakups.
+He earned unanimous All-American honors and was named the SEC Defensive Player of the Year.
+He also won the Lott IMPACT Trophy and the Senior CLASS Award.